-KJLC expects its Suppliers to obey all laws and regulations applicable in the jurisdictions in which the Supplier conducts its business.
-Additionally, KJLC expects its Suppliers to conduct themselves in an ethical and professional manner in all of their business dealings.
+Generally, KJLC expects its Suppliers to obey all laws and regulations and to conduct themselves in an ethical and professional manner at all times.
 These expectations extend not only to the Supplier and all of its employees, but also, if applicable, to its parent company, affiliates, and subsidiaries.
-Further, the Supplier should implement its own code of conduct within its supply chain, based upon principles of a substantially similar nature as those contained herein.
+Further, the Supplier should implement its own code of conduct within its supply chain, based upon principles of a substantially similar nature as those contained in this Code.

 - Forced, bonded or indentured labor or involuntary prison labor shall not be used.

-- Suppliers will adopt measures to identify and prevent human trafficking within their facilities and will monitor their supply chain for such practices.
+- Suppliers will adopt measures to identify and prevent child labor and human trafficking within their facilities and will monitor their supply chain for such practices.

 - Hours worked in any given week must not exceed the applicable legal requirements of the jurisdiction in which the work is being performed.

 - Compensation paid to workers shall comply with all applicable wage laws.

 - Workers shall not be subject to harsh or inhumane treatment.

 - In carrying out hiring and promotion practices, there shall be no form of discrimination used.